teqneers/shamir/README.md

 This is Shamir's Shared Secret implementation in PHP.
 It allows you to create shared secrets using the PHP classes or the CLI interface.

-The cryptographic algorithm was create by the famous Adi Shamir, who also provided his name to the Rivest-__Shamir__-Adleman cryptosystem (RSA).
+The cryptographic algorithm was created by the famous Adi Shamir, who also provided his name to the Rivest-__Shamir__-Adleman cryptosystem (RSA).
 The Shared Secret algorithm allows to divide a secret into parts (called shares).
 Each part can be handed out to a person or organization.
 The nice thing about this algorithm is, that some or all parts are needed to reconstruct the secret (called threshold).
 Most important about a secure way of [sharing a secret](http://en.wikipedia.org/wiki/Secret_sharing) is, that it complies to the following requirement:

 * exposure of one share does NOT expose any more hints to an attacker
-* pre defined number of shares are required to obtain secret
+* predefined number of shares are required to obtain secret
-* knowledge of all-but-one no better then knowing none
+* knowledge of all-but-one no better than knowing none
 * shares combined have same magnitude in length than secret itself

 This implementation can handle more than 256 shares and encodes the results in a compressed, but readable way.